DataDog/datadog-api-client-go/api/v1/datadog/docs/SLOCorrectionListResponse.md

 `func NewSLOCorrectionListResponse() *SLOCorrectionListResponse`

-NewSLOCorrectionListResponse instantiates a new SLOCorrectionListResponse object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSLOCorrectionListResponse instantiates a new SLOCorrectionListResponse object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSLOCorrectionListResponseWithDefaults

 `func NewSLOCorrectionListResponseWithDefaults() *SLOCorrectionListResponse`

-NewSLOCorrectionListResponseWithDefaults instantiates a new SLOCorrectionListResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSLOCorrectionListResponseWithDefaults instantiates a new SLOCorrectionListResponse object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData